OOTSDigital/Galleryoots/README.md

 5. Add Reference to jQuery (You need jQuery for the galleryoots.js to work)
 	<script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js"></script>

+6. To Display Gallery on a page add Gallery layout like media_gallery.html to your page layout

-6. Add reference to galleryoots javascript
+7. Add reference to galleryoots javascript

 ```
 <script>